Find out more about the RSM’s mission, vision and values.

 The Royal Society of Medicine is a leading provider of high-quality continuing postgraduate education and learning to the medical profession.
 Its mission is to advance health, through education and innovation.

 Independent and apolitical, the RSM also aims to actively encourage and support those who are entering medicine and healthcare.

-11 June 2020
+11 September 2020

 The NHS would spend billions of pounds more on drugs if it had to pay US prices following a US/UK trade deal, according to a new study published by the Journal of the Royal Society of Medicine.